Founding Artists — Drift Gallery

 You don’t need to leave X or Instagram.
 Drift Gallery isn’t a replacement for social media — it’s the thing social media can’t do.
 You can’t sell a copy-paste prompt on Instagram.
 You can’t publish a ComfyUI workflow on X. You can’t gate exclusive content behind a subscription in a DM.

-Drift Gallery gives you a dedicated studio where fans go deeper — buy your prompts, subscribe for exclusive content, read your tutorials, and support your work directly.
-Your social following drives traffic to your studio.
+Drift Gallery gives you a dedicated gallery where fans go deeper — buy your prompts, subscribe for exclusive content, read your tutorials, and support your work directly.
+Your social following drives traffic to your gallery.
 They work together, not in competition.

 “I don’t sell anything.
 I just post my art for fun.”